Converg3nce/matic-docs/docs/validate/delegator-faq.md

 ### Will I keep receiving rewards after I unbond?

-No. Once you unbond you stop receiving rewards.
+No. You stop receiving rewards once you unbond.

 ### How many transactions does the delegation require?